qq867346668/ProceduralCitySample/README.md

 > **⚠️ Repository Note:** > Due to copyright restrictions and file size limits of high-fidelity assets (Quixel Megascans / City Sample), this repository hosts the **Core Logic, Source Code, Material Graphs, and Blueprints**.
 It is intended to demonstrate *system architecture* and *implementation logic*.

 ### 1. Advanced PCG & Graph Algorithms
 The city layout utilizes a **hierarchical, deterministic PCG framework**.
-I decoupled the "Placement Logic" from the "Generation Logic," creating a modular system that functions as an interactive level design tool.
+It encompass from "Single Building Generation" to "Region Buildings Generation", creating a modular system that functions as an interactive level design tool.

 * **Layer 1: Spline-Based Road Network (Topology Solver)**
     * **Graph Logic:** Procedurally generates static mesh roads along user-defined splines.